 Creating hi-hat and snare rolls can really become quite creative, and truthfully, it’s very mathematical.

-As long as some part of the drums are keeping the beat in time, then it doesn’t really matter a whole lot how you go about constructing rolls and hi-hat and snare patterns.
+As long as some part of the drums are keeping the beat in time, then it doesn’t really matter a whole lot how you go about constructing rolls and hi-hat and snare patterns, however, there is more to creating drum patterns than this which is why I have a full guide on it.

 Of course, there is a lot one can do.